guoqingsnotes/stay-hungry-stay-foolish/Analysis Services/Generate Machine Key.md

+Generates a <machineKey> element that can be copied + pasted into a Web.config file.

+Run PowerShell as administrator then run #1(define function) and #2(use the function) commands.

+1.Defining function
 ```
-# Generates a <machineKey> element that can be copied + pasted into a Web.config file.
 function Generate-MachineKey {
   [CmdletBinding()]
   param (